 One of the objections we hear at Rain from time to time is, “I don’t want my employees to have to pay to get paid.”

 Rain is a completely voluntary benefit.
 Your employees can choose whether or not to sign up.
 Even once they do sign up, they do not have to use Rain.
 Rain is meant to be there when people need it.
 For some, that might require daily use.
 Others may only use Rain once per year.
+It is free to download the app, and then each withdrawal will require a small fee, similar to an ATM fee.

 How much work is required to use it?